 After a few more compositions and a “bathroom break,” we are met with “Rock With U.” Personally, this is my favorite track off the album.
 Jackson delivers another pounding club ready composition with slow and sultry vocals.
 With hints of disco, this song should rank amongst her best.

 Now I can’t leave out “The 1” feat.
 Missy Elliot.
 Every song these ladies touch together is irresistible.
-Missy’s candor mixed with Jackson’s vulnerable, yet sexy tones, always creates a classic.
+Missy’s candor mixed with Jackson’s vulnerable, yet sexy tones, always create a classic.

 Janet closes the album with “Discipline” and “Curtains.”
 “Discipline” is the sexiest track on the whole album and I don’t even feel comfortable typing half its lyrics.
-Needless to say, it’s my second favorite track from the album.
+Needless to say, it’s my second favorite track.
 This is one of Janet’s sexiest tracks since “Rope Burn” in 1997.
 “Curtains” takes on this same vibe, but with a faster tempo.
-This song definitely leaves the mind wondering as Janet wants to close the curtains.
-I’m assuming she will be using discipline, and it won’t be in the form of time out.

 Jackson said she named the album Discipline because of all the work she had put into her career thus far.
 Nobody can get as far as Jackson without a lot of blood, sweat, and tears.
 I think this album could have been a smash if it wasn’t for two reasons.
 First, was Island dropping promotion.
 Second, was the industry’s and public’s non-forgiving nature to the 2004 Super Bowl just four years earlier.